stef/pwdsphinx/README.md

-Be careful, if you specify these on the command-line you'll have to escape the quotes you use for enclosing this list and possibly the backslash char that is also part of this list - in the above example this is already done.
+Be careful, if you specify these on the command-line you'll have to escape the quotes you use for enclosing this list and possibly the backslash char that is also part of this list.

 If you do not provide password rules, they will be defaulting to 'ulsd' and length as long as possible.